 This isn’t the first time a major pro sports team has decided to use Bitcoin, as the Oakland A’s recently announced luxury suites inside the stadium would accept it as a form of payment.
 Likewise, the Kings have used the cryptocurrency for the past seven years, with the team store partnering with BitPay for fans to leave their wallets at home in favor of the crypto option.

 As for whether or not Kings players will actually utilize the alternative salary option, one should look at the NFL’s Russell Okung, who negotiated Bitcoin as part of his salary and became one of the highest-paid players in the league because of the gamble.
 That’s a far cry from when the crypto was being traded for so little that a guy used it to pay for pizzas — which ended up being an $800 million mistake.

-Whether you want to accept it or not, Bitcoin is here to stay — and, possibly, could take over the world — as the Sacramento Kings may be setting a new standard with the decision to offer the cryptocurrency as salary to its players.
+Whether you want to accept it or not, Bitcoin is here to stay — there are even Bitcoin credit cards now — as the Sacramento Kings may be setting a new standard with the decision to offer the cryptocurrency as salary to its players.
 Who will take the gamble?
 Which other teams will follow suit?
 Nobody knows.
 But it sure presents an interesting option that could pay huge dividends down the line for pro athletes.